 The not so serious Douglas Adams (‘Hitchhiker’s Guide to the Galaxy’) was also at St John’s and probably had a lot more fun.
 ‘He had extracted himself from the Cambridge one-way system by the usual method, which involved going round and round it faster and faster until he achieved a sort of escape velocity.’

-We enter through the great Trinity gates (entrance fees apply) and walk rather self-consciously through Great Court, the largest enclosed green space in the land, an uninterrupted space apart from the fountain in the middle, where many of our authors were no doubt dunked at least once.
+We enter through the great Trinity gates (entrance fees apply) and walk rather self-consciously through Great Court, apparently the largest enclosed green space in the land, an uninterrupted space apart from the fountain in the middle, where many of our authors were no doubt dunked at least once.
 Lord Byron had his rooms here, famously shared with a pet bear.

 ‘I have got a new friend, the finest in the world, a tame Bear, when I bought him here, they asked me what I meant to do with him, and my reply was “he should sit for a fellowship.”
 This answer delighted them not, we have eternal parties here, and this evening a large assortment of Jockies, Gamblers, Boxers, Authors, parsons, and poets, sup with me. – A precious Mixture, and they go well together.’
 (1807)